darakian/cmtp/README.md

 # CMTP
+## A secure alternative to SMTP
-Under active development.
-Not currently suitable for use.
+Currently under active development and not suitable for use.